oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 The following variables have been verified for overrides.
 While it is technically possible to override any variable, overriding a variable not in the list has not been verified and can lead to unexpected outcomes.

-- **enclosed_compartments_configuration**: defines the compartments to be deployed within the chosen enclosing compartment.
-Use it for adding compartments, **while making sure to include the original Core Landing Zone compartments to keep**.
-When doing so, the original Core Landing compartment keys must be used.
-The original keys are "NETWORK-CMP", "SECURITY-CMP", "APP-CMP", "DATABASE-CMP" and "EXAINFRA-CMP".
-See example above.
+- **additional_enclosed_compartments**: defines the additional compartments to be deployed within the chosen enclosing compartment.

-**Note**: "NETWORK-CMP" and "SECURITY-CMP" compartments are required.
-Removing them from *enclosed_compartments_configuration* is not supported and will lead to errors.

 Overriding the default compartment names is also supported.
-Use the following the variables:
+Use the following variables:

 - **provided_enclosing_compartment_name**: the enclosing compartment name.
 - **provided_network_compartment_name**: the network compartment name.